DigiCert SSL Integration with PAM360

 - Once logged in, generate your CertCentral API key by following the below steps.

-- In the window that opens, enter a Name and Description for the API key, assign a User, and click Add.
+- In the window that opens, enter a Name and Description for the API key, assign a User.
+The user assigned should have admin privileges in digicert.

 - A new API key is generated and displayed in a different window.
 Copy the key and store it in a secure location, for it will not be displayed again.